 Remove to a wire rack or let them cool on the baking sheet.
 Then let them cool completely!

 Try not to eat ALL of the cookies.
 Trust me, this step is hard.

 Ingredients and substitutions

 I haven’t tried using pumpkin pie spice in place of the individual spices listed.
 So if you do, leave a comment and let us know how it turns out!

-I used One Degree Sprouted Whole Wheat Flour but any whole wheat flour will work.
+I used Thrive Market Sprouted White Whole Wheat Flour but any whole wheat flour will work.
 Your cookies will be less fluffy, however.
 Also, I’ve never made these with all-purpose flour, but I’m sure it’d be just fine.
 I have made them with gluten-free flour and they did NOT turn out well.
 But every gluten-free flour blend is different, so again, experiment and let us know how it goes!
 I can’t guarantee they’ll turn out the same if you start subbing a bunch of things, but hey, that’s half the fun of baking!

 I use coconut sugar in almost all my baking but you can substitute regular granulated sugar in this recipe.
 Coconut sugar is caramel colored and tastes similar to brown sugar and also works beautifully as a substitute for cane sugar in most recipes.
 I used coconut sugar since I like the deeper flavor it gives recipes.
 It still has the same calories as granulated sugar, so you’re not saving on calories by subbing white sugar for coconut sugar.

 Dr. Weil, one of my favorite health experts, explains that coconut sugar is about 70-80% sucrose and only 3-9% percent each of both fructose and glucose.
 “This is an advantage because you want to keep your consumption of fructose as low as possible, and cane sugar is 50 percent fructose.”
 Read more about coconut sugar here.